NU Grading System 2025 – National University, Manila

 Why the National University Grading System Matters

 The grading system serves as more than just a tool for evaluation.
-It motivates students, provides actionable feedback, and builds trust in academic institutions.
-Now, online students can use the GWA Calculator.
+It motivates students, provides actionable feedback, and builds trust in academic institutions by allowing them to check cumulative results effectively.

 Benefits for Students: